- APPLYING CONDITIONAL FORMATTING TO FIRST TABLE

 So, in this article , we’ll learn the best ways to copy the conditional formatting from one data to another.

-IT IS CONSIDERED THAT YOU KNOW BASICS OF APPLYING CONDITIONAL FORMATTING AND UNDERSTANDS IT WELL.
+IT IS SUPPOSED THAT YOU KNOW THE BASICS OF APPLYING CONDITIONAL FORMATTING AND UNDERSTAND IT WELL.

 DIFFERENT WAYS TO COPY CONDITIONAL FORMATTING IN EXCEL